 We hope this helps.

-If you want to know more, we highly recommend the excellent series of books that Usborne are publishing, such as this one on Scratch – great information for both children and parents with some fun activities to get you started.
+If you want to know more, we highly recommend the excellent series of books that Usborne are publishing, such as this one that covers the subject widely, and others that look at particular programmes like Scratch – great information for both children and parents with some fun activities to get you started.

 There is also a whole network of afterschool clubs out there organised by Code Club – we have had many recommendations from parents about how their children have had fun at these and the website shows you how to get involved.